-Frosting does not seem to affect the scent throw or the burning properties of the candle.
+Frosting does not affect the scent throw or the burning properties of the candle.
 You can safely burn a candle with a bloom without worry.
 Frosting is a particular crystal growth of vegetable oils.
 It will cause the candle to look dry, which is simply a characteristic of that crystal structure, but has nothing to do with the candle "drying out".
 To minimize frosting, try to keep your candle out of direct sunlight and florescent lighting.
 Even changes in the weather can cause additional frosting.
 It is almost impossible to stop the soy wax from blooming.

 What kind of fragrance oils do you use?